Posted by Team KMCU on Jun 18, 2020

 Whether your office has been open for more than 20 years, or you’re about to hang your first shingle, consistency, systems, and accurate compliance should be your watchwords.
 Creating consistency in the systems you put in place is easy, but compliance can be complicated, overwhelming, and confusing.
 It is not surprising that many doctors zone out when they hear the word “compliance.”
 Practitioners would be wise to mix these compliance components in the cement that will hold the practice together.
 Additionally, any doctor opening a satellite office must be sure that the systems used in one office are seamlessly duplicated in the new office.

 We will discuss the most critical pieces of information that every chiropractic office must implement.
 Keep in mind that if you treat Medicare patients, you are accountable for all the rules of compliance we are discussing.
 These rules often cover every financial encounter as well.
-Review this list and appraise your level of compliance.
+Review this list and appraise your level of consistent compliance.
 If you find any weaknesses in your systems, confusion in your understanding of the rules, or concern that you may not be completely compliant, act now to get it corrected.
 You will sleep better at night and be able to put your concentration where it should be – helping more people with the power of chiropractic care.

 To Join or Not to Join